Aboriginal Aquatic Resource And Oceans Management (AAROM) Program

 Annual National AAROM Meeting

-The annual, action-oriented meeting brings together Directors of AAROM departments, with Fisheries and Oceans Canada Program Managers, to build partnerships and discuss shared opportunities and strategies to continue to build capacity within their organizations.
+An action-oriented national meeting brings together Directors of AAROM departments with Fisheries and Oceans Canada Program Managers, to build partnerships and discuss shared opportunities and strategies to continue to build capacity within their organizations.

-To date, two annual National AAROM Meetings have taken place:
+To date, three annual National AAROM Meetings have taken place:

 - Inaugural meeting, hosted by the Okanagan Nation Alliance, February 4-6, 2019, in Kelowna, British Columbia